iomesh/docs/docs/volume-operations/expand-pv.md

 **Procedure**

-The following example assumes a YAML config `pvc.yaml` that points to a PVC `example-pvc` with a capacity of `10Gi`.
+The following example assumes a YAML config `pvc.yaml` that points to a PVC `iomesh-example-pvc` with a capacity of `10Gi`.
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim